 data file'.
 Select the Pad Stack HKP File and click Open.

 a.
-All Library Expert PADS Professional Output is created in the
+All Footprint Expert PADS Professional Output is created in the

 folder specified by "Output Directory"